2020 Submission Guidelines

 These guidelines include the following procedures and policies.
 The only means of submission is via the SAA Submissions Portal.
 If you have any questions regarding the submissions process, policies, or forms, please contact the SAA headquarters at +1 (202) 559-7382 or +1 (202) 559-5881, or e-mail email@example.com.

-All submissions, both session and individual, must be made via the web by Thursday, September 5, 2019, 3pm Eastern Time.
+All submissions, both session and individual, must be completed by Thursday, September 12, 2019, 3pm Eastern Time.
+The deadline has been extended one week due to Hurricane Dorian.
 The submissions system will shut down at that time.
 Staff will be available to assist prior to 3pm.
-As all submissions will be made via the web, there is no grace period nor are there any late fees.
+As all submissions will be made via the submissions system, there is no grace period nor are there any late fees.
 There is no flexibility to the deadline.

 The web allows you to make changes until the submissions deadline.
 Once the submissions deadline passes, no edits may be made.

 After the deadline, the Program Committee will begin evaluating each submission for substance of contribution.
 After reviewing a submission, the Program Committee may recommend changes.
 Any such recommendations are based on the nature of the material to be presented, including possible ethical issues or sensitivities, and do not reflect a low ranking by the committee.
 The Program Committee may request that individual papers or an entire session be converted to poster format.

 The Program Committee’s decision to accept or decline the submission will be e-mailed to individual contributors and chairs of symposia, forums, and poster sessions by December 2, 2019.

 Please note that a submission approved by the Program Committee may be later modified or cancelled by the Society for any reason upon written notice to the member.